julianeugarten/catching_feelings/README.md

 # Catching Feelings
 This repo contains code and supplementary data for the _Catching Feelings_ Project.
+The paper associated with that project is now [available here](https://ceur-ws.org/Vol-3834/paper23.pdf).
+If you use this repo, please cite:

+Neugarten, Julia, et al. “Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction Comments about Greek Myth.”
+	2024, *CHR2024: Computational Humanities Research*, pp. 217–31, https://ceur-ws.org/Vol-3834/paper23.pdf.

 Specifically, it contains: